jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/README.md

 With **your contributions** this file will result as usefull **overview of the grand Project** for all groups, but it first of all aims to facilitate the start for the software group.

 After collecting all the information it is our turn to get some **physical work** done.
+We will try to **connect the several Arduinos**, used for your measurements, to one or two master pieces.
+That way we can (hopefully) provide the software group with all data from the enviromental and experimental measurements in one or two data streams.
+We will also help the software group to test their interfaces and progress with some dummy experiments, before you finished your sensors and experimental setups.
-We will wire all parts together and perform some **initial tests** of the data transfer and bandwidth, before you can run your experiments.
+We will (not necessarily) wire all parts together and perform some more **initial tests** of the data transfer and bandwidth, before you can run your experiments.

 Let's get this started :fire: !